Who is eligible for Stanton K9 grants?

 Where do the dogs come from and who trains them?

 K9 trainers typically work with an established group of vendors for “green dogs” that are bred for working lives.
 These dogs are generally either German Shepherds, Dutch Shepherds or Belgian Malinois.
 Once training is arranged, the trainers will be able to help your department select a dog.
-Foundation grant recipients attend training schools with the Boston Police Department, Massachusetts State Police, Berkshire County Sheriff’s office, or the Rhode Island K-9 Academy; depending on the department’s location and availability.
+Foundation grant recipients attend training schools with the Boston Police Department, Massachusetts State Police, Maine State Police, Berkshire County Sheriff’s office, Hillsboro, NH Police Department or the Rhode Island K-9 Academy; depending on the department’s location and availability.
 Patrol school is a full time program that typically lasts 10-14 weeks.
 The handler and dog master skills in obedience, aggression control, tracking and searches.
 Specialty certification for narcotics, ballistics or accelerants is typically conducted 8-9 months after completing patrol school.

 “My department would like a dog for narcotics help, but a shepherd seems too heavy handed.
 Can we get a friendly Labrador?”

 The Stanton Foundation initiated the K9 program to provide a highly visible face for the potential of the human/dog bond.
 We believe in providing community law enforcement with the best possible resources for their investment.
 The presence of a dual certified K9 unit (patrol/specialty) provides a multi-faceted force multiplier to each department and provides the best opportunity to showcase the greatest good a K9 can provide to any community.
 For this reason the Foundation asks that its grant recipients attend patrol school and then seek a specialty certification after the first year.
 Since Labradors cannot attend patrol school, the Foundation’s grants cannot support them as police K9s.

 May my unit attend explosives detection school?